JAVA-study-dooditrol/Balls2D/README.md

 The game "Moving balls in 2D".
-Used JavaFX SDK.
+Used JavaFX SDK and Eclipse.